 Parents/Carers of Prep School pupils are informed when any sanction other than a reprimand or warning is applied to their daughter.
 In most cases the information is conveyed face-to-face by the class teacher.
-In the Senior School parents/carers will be informed only when more serious sanctions are applied, such as on report, SLT detention and gating.
-Parents/carers may be informed when a less serious sanction is applied, if it is deemed appropriate and in the interests of the pupil.
+In the Senior School parents/carers will be informed when a conduct mark is given and will be fully informed of all other sanctions, unless we believe that this is not in the best interests of the child.